fpclass/perpetual-haskelling-initiative/README.md

     - Curly Bracket Minions (left '{' and right '}')
     - Try and Catch, combines to Try Catch
     - Loops, to repeat Scripts
+    - Waffles, replace all cards on the field with Spaghetti Code
 - Haskell
     - Curried function Scripts, increase attack/health of Program
     - Bind card to combine two Programs into a stronger Program
     - Map (Script) which applies a given Script to all players Programs in play
+    - Foldr, starting from the right, compresses all of your current cards on the field into a single card with all stats combined
+    - Foldl, same as Foldr but starting from the left
+    - Maybe Minions, attacks the right target 50% of the time.
+Otherwise, chooses between all available targets
 - Python